railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

 .. tip:: Multi-level Routing

    It is possible to define routing on several levels to support multi-level bills of materials.
-   You can select the routing on each level of a bill of materials ( BoM in a Bom can have a different routing).
+   You can select the routing on each level of a bill of materials ( BoM in a BoM can have a different routing).
    The levels are then linked to hierarchies of bills of materials.

 ..
 Copyright © Open Object Press.
 All rights reserved.